MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-implementingmultipleview.md

 ---
 title: MultipleView Control Pattern
-description: Describes guidelines and conventions for implementing IMultipleViewProvider, including information about properties and methods. ms.assetid: 'c67e7e4f-d2c7-4fca-8e8a-9b6565afa4ed'
+description: Describes guidelines and conventions for implementing IMultipleViewProvider, including information about properties and methods. ms.assetid: c67e7e4f-d2c7-4fca-8e8a-9b6565afa4ed
-keywords: ["UI Automation,implementing MultipleView control pattern", "UI Automation,MultipleView control pattern", "UI Automation,IMultipleViewProvider", "IMultipleViewProvider", "implementing UI Automation MultipleView control patterns", "MultipleView control patterns", "control patterns,IMultipleViewProvider", "control patterns,implementing UI Automation MultipleView", "control patterns,MultipleView", "interfaces,IMultipleViewProvider"]
+keywords:
+- UI Automation,implementing MultipleView control pattern
+- UI Automation,MultipleView control pattern
+- UI Automation,IMultipleViewProvider
+- IMultipleViewProvider
+- implementing UI Automation MultipleView control patterns
+- MultipleView control patterns
+- control patterns,IMultipleViewProvider
+- control patterns,implementing UI Automation MultipleView
+- control patterns,MultipleView
+- interfaces,IMultipleViewProvider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MultipleView Control Pattern

-Describes guidelines and conventions for implementing [**IMultipleViewProvider**](uiauto-imultipleviewprovider.md), including information about properties and methods.
+Describes guidelines and conventions for implementing [**IMultipleViewProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-imultipleviewprovider?branch=master), including information about properties and methods.
 Links to additional references are listed at the end of the topic.
 The **MultipleView** control pattern is used to support controls that provide, and are able to switch between, multiple representations of the same information or the same set of child controls.

 Examples of controls that can present multiple views include the list view (which can show its contents as thumbnails, tiles, icons, or details), Microsoft Excel charts (pie, line, bar, cell value with a formula), Microsoft Word documents (normal, web layout, print layout, reading layout, outline), Microsoft Outlook calendar (year, month, week, day), and Microsoft Windows Media Player skins.
 The supported views are determined by the control developer and are specific to each control.